haraldar/QuickZebra/README.md

 # QuickZebra

 A C# class library for generating ZPL/ ZPL2 code from C# code.
-Written to support rendering with labelary's API.
+Supports rendering with labelary's API.

 ---